thatdudejr/thatdudejr/README.md

  [Content-Creator]
   ![Content Creator](content-creator.png)

-I'm a passionate animator, coder, writer, editor and content creator.
+I'm a passionate animator, Prompt Engineer, writer, editor and content creator.
 Here are some of the things I do:

 - 🎥 Minecraft Animations And Edits on Rumble
-- 💻 Coding projects on GitHub
+- 💻 Ai Prompt Engineering Code Such as [Html] [Css] [Js] [Php] [Ajax] and much more Using ChatGPT.
 - 📝 Writing content
 - 🎮 Creating simple HTML games